Skip to content

 And it can translate and localize training content across languages in minutes.
 I work in Tokyo with international teams and this alone would have saved me hundreds of hours in previous roles.

-🔑 The real risk isn’t that AI will replace L&D professionals.
-It’s that AI will make it easy to produce training that looks polished and says absolutely nothing.
+🔑 The bigger risk in L&D right now is that AI will make it easy to produce training that looks polished and says absolutely nothing.
 Beautiful slides, professional scripts, perfect formatting, zero learning.
 Most leaders can’t tell the difference yet.
 That’s the problem.

 The window is closing

 Guenole & Charlwood (2023) examined whether HR can adapt to the paradoxes of AI and identified a critical tension: HR and L&D professionals need to develop skills to ensure that ethics and fairness remain central to AI development for people management, but most aren’t building those skills fast enough.
-The ones who figure this out in the next 12 to 18 months become indispensable.
-The ones who use AI to churn out more of the same mediocre training faster will automate themselves out of relevance.
+L&D teams who figure this out in the next 12 to 18 months become indispensable.
+L&D teams who use AI to churn out more of the same mediocre training, faster, will automate themselves out of relevance.

 AI can generate assessments that test whether someone remembers a fact but not whether they can apply it when it matters, and it can create the appearance of a learning culture without any actual learning happening.